 Use of Rapid Covid Tests

-As the Omicron variant continues to spread in our communities, many concerned Canadians are racing to find their own personal supply of Rapid Covid-19 Antigen Test Kits.
+The Omicron variant is spreading in our communities.
+Many Canadians are struggling to find Rapid Covid-19 Antigen Test Kits.

 Two common questions of GV Victoria students are: